Colleges by Location

 Any financial aid given to a student who does not meet the requirements for need-based aid is considered non-need-based aid.
 Non-need-based student aid typicaly comes in a form of Direct Unsubsidized Stafford Loans, Graduate PLUS Loans, Parent PLUS Loans, and the Teacher Education Access for College and Higher Education (TEACH) Grant.

-9 students, including freshmen, were awarded institutional non-need-based financial aid at this institution in 2021.
-5 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
-The total amount of institutional scholarships and awards that were not based on financial need was $16,895.
+Institutional non-need-based scholarships or grants were given to 9 students overall (including freshmen) at Tillamook Bay Community College in 2021.
+Institutional help in the form of non-need-based scholarships or grants was given to 5 full-time freshmen.
+The total amount of non-need-based institutional scholarships/grants was $16,895.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
 The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $87,885 USD.
-Its campus spans 7 acres.

 Majors